Margaret Roach

 Margaret Mae Roach (March 15, 1921 – November 22, 1964) was an American actress active in the 1930s and 1940s.

+Biography

 She was born on March 15, 1921, in Los Angeles, California, the daughter of Hal Roach and Marguerite Nichols, and her brother was Hal Roach Jr.

+Roach gained early acting experience with a stock theater company headed by Ben Bard.
+She also sang in a night club and worked for two years as an extra in films for two years before she obtained bigger roles.

-Roach was married to the actor Robert Livingston, from 1947 to 1951, and they had one son, actor and writer Addison Randall (born 1949).
+Roach was married to the actor Robert Livingston, from 1947 to 1951, and they had one son, actor and writer Addison Randall (b.
+1949).

-Roach died November 1964 from cirrhosis of the liver caused by chronic alcoholism.
+Roach died November 1964 in Washoe County, Nevada from cirrhosis of the liver caused by chronic alcoholism.
+She was buried in Calvary Cemetery, East Los Angeles, California.